samblouir/birdie/README.md

 Birdie RL is an open-source framework designed to automate **multi-objective** training using a **reward-driven** curriculum.

-With dynamically mixes of training tasks -- including selective copying, next token prediction, autoencoding, infilling, copying, and prefix-LM -- Birdie automatically attempts to optimize model learning according to a **reward model** that tracks per-objective loss improvements, conditioned on the entire history.
+Using dynamic mixtures of training tasks -- including selective copying, next token prediction, autoencoding, infilling, copying, and prefix-LM -- Birdie automatically attempts to optimize model learning according to a **reward model** that tracks per-objective loss improvements, conditioned on the entire history.

 This codebase is designed to be hackable, allowing for swappable reward functions and objectives.
 Currently, decoder-only and causal or prefix-LM **state space models** and **Transformers** are supported.
 Birdie also features **sequence packing** for efficient batching.

+For full performance benefits, **it is strongly recommended to use a prefix-LM SSM or Transformer with Birdie.**
+Birdie benefitted both causal and bidirectional models on multi-Phone number retrieval, but most strongly improved SQuAD v2 performance when coupled with a prefix-LM model.

 ### Installation
    ```bash